Toggle: English / Spanish

 There are no specific blood tests for psoriatic arthritis or for psoriasis, but the doctor may test for a gene called HLA-B27.

 Your provider may prescribe nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain and swelling of the joints.

 Worse arthritis will need to be treated with more powerful drugs called disease-modifying antirheumatic drugs (DMARDs).
 These include:

 New medicines that block an inflammatory protein called tumor necrosis factor (TNF) are being widely used for progressive psoriatic arthritis.
 These drugs include:

 - Golimumab (Simponi)

 Very painful joints may be injected with steroid medicines.

 In rare cases, surgery may be needed to repair or replace damaged joints.

-Your doctor may suggest a mix of rest and exercise.
-Physical therapy may help with increase joint movement.
+Your provider may suggest a mix of rest and exercise.
+Physical therapy may help increase joint movement.
 You may also use heat and cold therapy.

 The disease is often mild and affects only a few joints.
 In some people, very bad psoriatic arthritis may cause deformities in the hands, feet, and spine.